ISO-TC204/ontology-shared-scripts/README.md

     uses: ISO-TC204/ontology-shared-scripts/.github/workflows/validate-version.yml@main
 ```

-Edit callers in `common/.github/workflows/`, not in individual ontology repos
+Edit the shared workflows stored in `ISO-TC204/ontology-shared-scripts/.github/workflows/` and the callers stored in `common/.github/workflows/`, and then copy to individual ontology repos with the next sync.
-(except temporarily before the next sync).

 ## Syncing common files